IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 B.A.
 Oakland University Social Psychology

 Area of Interest:

-Dr. Karen Allen is the Director of the Social Work Program at Indiana University – Bloomington.
+Dr. Karen Allen is a professor of Social Work at Indiana University – Bloomington.
 She received her MSW and doctorate in Education from Wayne State University.
 She has over fifteen years of practice experience which includes medical social work, private practice counseling traumatized, severely injured and terminally ill clients, agency consultation in program evaluation and hospital administration.
 Her current area of research includes recovery from trauma and violence, health care, and social work education.
 She has published over 20 peer-reviewed articles, two books and a number of book chapters.
 She is also the co-author of Social Work in Health Care: Best Practices and Emerging Trends, published in 2016 by Sage Publications.

 Graduate courses taught